 Mission #4 - Infantry

-There are a bunch of missions that involve us guiding stickmen through the fields avoiding enemy bunkers, tanks, and so on.
-It plays as crudely as it looks with enemy AI that's more like a robotic turret.
-Each enemy unit has its place on the map and, once you're spotted, they constantly bombard that area forever.
-They never stop!!
-So it's your job to sneakily find an alternative route and pick 'em off with your machine gun, grenades or mortar.
+Many missions involve guiding stickmen through fields, avoiding enemy bunkers, tanks, and more.
+The gameplay is crude, and the enemy AI is like a robotic turret (ie, not very good, but deadly!).
+Each enemy unit has a specific position on the screen, and once spotted, they relentlessly bombard that area.
+It’s your job to sneakily find an alternative route and pick them off with your machine gun, grenades, or mortar.

-The controls are quite shocking and fairly imprecise - trying to get the soldiers to stand exactly where you need them is half the battle.
-Also, it's annoying when they take the long route around an obstacle, which often means that they are then in the line of fire - and die!
-The graphics are quite umm Cannon Fodder'ish but of a very crude standard.
-Now, I might be a really bad pixel artist but I honestly think I could have done better?
-Sound effects are made from crunchy samples and certainly, add to the atmosphere but that constant noise might give you a headache after a while.
+The controls are surprisingly imprecise, and getting the soldiers to stand exactly where you need them is half the battle.
+It’s also annoying when they take the long route around an obstacle, often putting them in the line of fire and causing them to die.
+The graphics are quite Cannon Fodder-ish, but of a very crude type.
+I might be a terrible pixel artist, but I honestly think I could have done better.
+The sound effects are made from crunchy samples and add to the atmosphere, but the constant noise might give you a headache.

-We're on the beach in one mission and then raising everything to the ground on another!
+We're on the beach in one mission, and raising everything to the ground on another!

 The CryptO'pinion?

 So what about the graphics and sounds?
-Well, I couldn't ever be too judgmental about the aesthetics of any shareware game but Hoog has already set that bar impossibly high.
-However, Pop! does have nice graphics and there are some neat touches - like your death.
-The colours are a little off so I think a better use of the palette should have been made, especially when monsters blend into the scenery and your gun's bubbles are invisible against the background sky.
-Music is DMA and in stereo but sadly very little audio is heard during gameplay...
+Well, I couldn't ever be too judgmental about the aesthetics of any shareware game, but Hoog has already set that bar impossibly high.
+However, Pop! has nice graphics with some neat touches - like your death.
+The colours are a little off, so I think a better use of the palette should have been made, especially when monsters blend into the scenery, and your gun's bubbles are invisible against the background sky.
+Music is DMA and in stereo, but sadly, little audio is heard during gameplay...

-This is a shockingly silly game but quite addictive too.
-With a little more thought, I'm sure Pop! could have been far better but it's spoiled by sluggish controls and a terribly harsh time limit.
-Having said that, I obviously thought it was good enough to feature - so either I'm going soft or I had myself some fun on this rainy morning?
+This is a shockingly silly game, but addictive too.
+With a little more thought, I'm sure Pop! could have been better, but it's spoiled by sluggish controls and a terribly harsh time limit.
+Having said that, I obviously thought it was good enough to feature - either I'm going soft, or I had myself some fun on this rainy morning?

-Go on, grab yourself Golden Dawn's disk via Demozoo, and take a look at this screenshot...
+Go on, grab Golden Dawn's disk via Demozoo, and take a look at these screenshots...

 Instantly eaten alive by something oddly cute.
 Must try harder...